A group of anti-vaccine campaigners has been seeking comment from Australian political parties on policies that encourage vaccination.

 Regarding No Jab, No Pay, it has been brought to our attention that our stance (promoting greater GP contact and education instead of cutting welfare payments) is counter to new evidence that shows the policy is already having a positive effect.
-In particular, the Immunisation Centre at the Royal Children’s Hospital has seen large increases in vaccination catch-up plans (>300 plans received in Jan-May 2016 compared to ~30 plans during Jan-May 2015).
+In particular, the Immunisation Centre at the Royal Children's Hospital has seen large increases in vaccination catch-up plans (more than 300 plans received in Jan-May 2016 compared to approximately 30 plans during Jan-May 2015).
 This data was presented at the Public Health Association of Australia National Immunisation Conference in June 2016.

 Also, depending on the reason for vaccine refusal, attempts at education can cause refusers to simply dig their heels in, making extra GP visits for this purpose a waste of resources.